 Managed WooCommerce Hosting across the stack

-Pressidium Enterprise is an full stack Highly Available WordPress solution, architected from end-to-end.
-We built it from scratch, without using any third party services from off-the-shelf cloud providers (such as AWS, or Google) in order to achieve two things:
+Pressidium Enterprise is a full stack Highly Available WordPress solution, architected from end-to-end.
+We built it from scratch, without using any third-party services from off-the-shelf cloud providers (such as AWS, or Google) in order to achieve two things:

 - Cut unnecessary supply chain costs and re-invest the savings back into the platform, so that our clients can benefit from better performance at a lower price than our competitors.